IBM/cpd-quick-start-watson-machine-learning/README.md

 ### Creating a project

-AAfter logging in with `oc login`, if you don't have a project setup all ready, go ahead and take care of that:
+After logging in with `oc login`, if you don't have a project setup all ready, go ahead and take care of that:

          $ oc new-project my-project --display-name="My Project"